alvindimas05/Fluyer/README.md

 > [!WARNING]
 > 🚧 This app is a beta version and still under development.
 It may contain bugs or missing features.
 Check the issues below before installing.

-Get the latest release from the [Releases Page](https://github.com/alvindimas05/Fluyer/releases).
+You can download from the latest release from the [Releases Page](https://github.com/alvindimas05/Fluyer/releases/latest).

 ---